 - All pupils requiring a mainstream school place must make an application through the school admissions process.
 The majority of learners will have their needs identified, met and monitored within maintained mainstream schools through universal and targeted provision. - Where a pupil has Additional Learning Needs and has been assessed as requiring a statement of SEN or Individual Development Plan (IDP) the pupil may have a specified school named in their statutory plan.
-Admission arrangements for these pupils can be found below in the section headed 'Additional Learning Needs and Education Tribunal (Wales) act 2018.
-If pupils do not have a school named, it is considered that the needs of the pupil can be accommodated in any mainstream school and thus no specific priority is afforded, and the application will be assessed in accordance with the agreed oversubscription criteria. - All admissions into any school are dealt with in accordance with the admissions policy of either the LA or the relevant Governing body and at no stage are pupils 'selected' or are interviews held to determine admission. - Whilst residing within the catchment area of the preferred school forms an element of the oversubscription criteria it does not guarantee a placement on this basis. - Where the Authority is unable to offer a child a place in their catchment school, free transport would be provided (if requested) to the nearest school with an available place (not choice of school), subject to the distance criteria laid down in the Authority's transport policy. - All applications received by the closing date would be considered together and if necessary, the over-subscription criteria will be applied. - Any applications received after the closing date or remain incomplete would be dealt with in accordance with Torfaen's oversubscription criteria and the late application process.
+Admission arrangements for these pupils can be found below in the section headed 'Additional Learning Needs and Education Tribunal (Wales) act 2018'.
+If pupils do not have a school named, it is considered that the needs of the pupil can be accommodated in any mainstream school and thus no specific priority is afforded, and the application will be assessed in accordance with the agreed oversubscription criteria. - All admissions into any school are dealt with in accordance with the admissions policy of either the LA or the relevant Governing body and at no stage are pupils 'selected' or are interviews held to determine admission.

+- In Torfaen, each address will fall within the catchment area of both an English-medium and a Welsh-medium school.
+Whilst residing within the catchment area of the preferred school forms an element of the oversubscription criteria it does not guarantee a placement on this basis. - Where the Authority is unable to offer a child a place in their catchment school, free transport would be provided (if requested) to the nearest school with an available place (not choice of school), subject to the distance criteria laid down in the Authority's transport policy. - All applications received by the closing date would be considered together and if necessary, the over-subscription criteria will be applied.

+Any applications received after the closing date or remain incomplete would be dealt with in accordance with Torfaen's oversubscription criteria and the late application process.